rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

 }
 ```

-This is error-prone and does not work with corecursion either without [complicated solutions](http://en.wikipedia.org/wiki/Trampoline_(computing)).
+This is error-prone and does not work with mutual recursion either without [complicated solutions](http://en.wikipedia.org/wiki/Trampoline_(computing)).

 We could have a class, and put the state in the class' fields.
 This would be the standard approach in OOP languages, since any task that requires carrying around a large amount of state is probably significant enough to warrant a class.